 We all wish that our pets could tell us where they’re hurting or if they ate something they shouldn’t have.
-But they can’t, so veterinarians must rely on diagnostic testing.
+But they can’t, so veterinarians must rely on pet diagnostics testing.
 Colony Animal Hospital in Newport News offers ultrasound, digital radiology, and other diagnostic capabilities to examine your dog or cat internally.
 Our facility is also equipped with an extensive diagnostic laboratory to perform screenings, with immediate results.

 Colony Animal Hospital is equipped with the latest digital pet x-ray technology to provide your pet with the most accurate diagnosis possible.
 With this technology, we can quickly produce high quality images of your pet’s internal structures in a matter of seconds.
 We often rely on X-rays to evaluate the musculoskeletal and reproductive systems, heart, lungs, and gastrointestinal and urinary tracts.
 In addition, we are capable of performing radiographic contrast studies such as barium series (stomach, intestines, etc.) and positive contrast cystograms (urinary bladder) to better define problems with the gastrointestinal and urinary systems.

-We send pet X-rays to a board-certified veterinary radiologist for consultation, and results are usually available the same day.
+We have the ability to send pet X-rays to a board-certified veterinary radiologist for consultation, and results are usually available the same day.
 These images can be digitally enhanced and e-mailed to specialists anywhere in the country, if necessary.
 These images can also be emailed to other hospitals or to specialists anywhere in the world or copied to a DVD to include with medical records in the event you move.
 We have digital radiography capabilities for our dental patients as well.
-These X-rays provide valuable information in diagnosing dental and periodontal disease so we can start treatment and avoid the painful condition that gum disease will cause.
+These X-rays provide valuable information for diagnosing dental and periodontal disease so we can start treatment and avoid the painful condition that gum disease will cause.

-Ultrasound for Pet
+Ultrasound for Pets

 In-House Laboratory Services